aufwaerts/BinSmart-ESS/README.md

 My solution has been up and running for 12 months now, it over-achieves my initial goal and over-fulfils all of my criteria.
 I called it "BinSmart ESS" (my surname is Binder :-).
 BinSmart ESS looks like [this](https://github.com/aufwaerts/BinSmart-ESS/blob/main/BinSmart_overview.pdf).

 The ESP32 code was written with Arduino IDE.
 I have restrained from developing a frontend app for Windows, iOS or Android.
 The frontend functionality is very simple, popular telnet clients like [Putty](https://putty.org/) or [Termius](https://www.termius.com/free-ssh-client-for-android) are sufficient to visualize BinSmart's status and handle user commands.
-If the font "Cascadia Code" is chosen, all special characters are displayed correctly - see screenshots.
+If the font "Cascadia Code" is chosen, all special characters are displayed correctly - see screenshot.

 Some parameters can be modified on the fly, via telnet client.
 The software config (e.g. IP addresses) needs to be changed in the file "BinSmart_cfg.h", which requires re-compilation and upload (via OTA) after every change.